dfkaye/xyz/README.md

 Probably some race conditions or long-delayed load events causing the occasional hiccough in browser remote script requests.

++ [2 JUN 2014] context security policy callback sandbox supported.
++ [29 MAY 2014] finished big refactor/merge of util and namespace methods on to the global define method.
 + [19 MAY 2014] More internal refactoring to do as I've finally realized this is more properly a `curry`, not a `monad`
 + [19 MAY 2014] start adding proper error handling for browser requests